Colin-Fredericks/edx-video-augments/README.md

 Video Augments for edX
 ====================

 This script will make a set of little doodads underneath your video on edX.
+You can click on them to move the video or get more detail.
 I'm still working on it; this is a preliminary draft at the moment.

 If you're an edX student, this script isn't useful for you.
 It's something that course designers use, not something that students can use.